Skillet Swedish Meatballs

 - For the meatballs, in a large bowl, combine all the meatball ingredients except for the oil and mix until evenly combined.

-- Stir in the brown sugar and bring the sauce to a low simmer.
-Add the meatballs back to the skillet (cram them into a single layer) and cook for 10 or so minutes until the meatballs are cooked through, turning them once or twice to coat with sauce.
+- Add the meatballs back to the skillet and cook 10 to 12 minutes until the meatballs are cooked through, turning them once or twice while cooking.

 Notes